utilbot/documentation/docs/intro.md

 The new upcoming Feature called ["Threads"](https://github.com/discord/discord-api-docs/pull/2855) will *also* take some time to implement, as we need to wait for the library update.
 We are sorry for the inconvenience.

+### Deprecated Commands / Features
+With the upcoming Major Release, we are going to remove some Commands or Features.
+If you have a look in a page of a Command there will be a note, if this command / feature is deprecated.
+There is also Hint in the [command overview](/docs/command-overview).

 ## Important Links
 - Website: [https://utilbot.co](https://utilbot.co)
 - Canary Website: [https://canary.utilbot.co](https://canary.utilbot.co)